MatthewReid854/reliability/docs/Importing data from Excel.rst

 Importing data from Excel
 '''''''''''''''''''''''''

+.. note:: This module is part of version 0.5.5 which is currently unreleased.

 The module Convert_data contains three functions for importing data from Microsoft Excel (.xlsx files) into Python and converting that data into the structure of a Python object for further use.
 These functions are:

 - xlsx_to_XCN